rtogn/YouTube-Comment-Sentiment-Analysis-Website/SRS Doc For Youtube Comment Sentiment Analysis App.md

 ### 1.5 Definitions and Acronyms

-This document will use the following naming conventions: o	YCSA - Youtube Comment Sentiment Analysis.
+1.5.1 This document will use the following acronym conventions: o	YCSA - Youtube Comment Sentiment Analysis.
 The application being discussed in this document o	NLTK - Natural Language Toolkit (https://www.nltk.org/), Library being used for the base textual sentiment analysis.

-The following words are defined as such: o	‘User’ refers to a person that accesses the YCSA application or the general Youtube website. o	‘Comment’ refers to a text post attached to a Youtube video made by Users.
+1.5.2 This document defines the following words as such: o	‘User’ refers to a person that accesses the YCSA application or the general Youtube website. o	‘comment’ refers to a text post attached to a Youtube video made by Users. o	'video' refers to a video returned by the Youtube API based on User search parameters
 ---
 ## 2. Overall Description